 "We expect that the Princeton-Fung Global Forum will quickly become a signature intellectual event that attracts attention from academics and policymakers around the world.
 It will showcase some of the best work done at Princeton and enhance the relationships between Princeton's faculty members and their counterparts in other countries," said Provost Christopher Eisgruber, the University's chief academic officer.

 "In this new age of globalization, Princeton should be even more involved in fostering scholarship everywhere it takes place," William Fung said.
 "Through this gift, I hope to enable Princeton to become a stronger catalyst for developing new and exciting research and for creating international scholarly communities."

 Fung's gift also provides funding for the Fung Global Fellows Program.
-Beginning in 2013, the program will bring six exceptional early-career international faculty members from the social sciences and the humanities to Princeton for a year of research, writing and collaboration on a common theme.
+Beginning in 2013, the program brings six exceptional early-career international faculty members from the social sciences and the humanities to Princeton for a year of research, writing and collaboration on a common theme.